BlazeJewell/Facial-Scanning-using-OpenCV-dlib-Flask/README.md

   - Eye timer to see how long eyes are closed (Version 0.8)
   - Display if eyes are opened or closed (Version 0.8)
   - Head movement - Nod Direction (Version 0.9)
+When you update the code, rename it to the next version and update this document.

 ## To turn on the virtual environment (using anaconda):
 activate opencv-env
 ## Command to run the code with webcam: